The confusing bits of JSONPath explained

 No matches found.

 That doesn’t find anything.
-Now, I imagined this working because I think of the [?(...)] as a filter but it’s actually first and foremost a child selector.
+I imagined this would work because I thought of the [?(…)] as a filter but it’s actually a child selector.
 Consider this OpenAPI spec:

 paths: